ivw/ezmode-vscode/data/EzModeTutorial.md

 `H` / `:`: Move to the start/end of a file
 `m` / `M`: Scroll half a page down/up

+You can jump right to any character by pressing Space, then typing that character.

 ### Selecting text